Software (band)

 Software was a German electronic duo active from 1984 to 1999, originally composed of Michael Weisser and Peter Mergener.
-The duo formerly used the name Mergener & Weisser.
+The duo formerly used the name Mergener & Weisser interchangably with Software.

 History

 The group released their records under the IC (Innovative Communication) label, which also released a number of other electronic musicians, including Klaus Schulze and the Neue Deutsche Welle group Ideal.

+The group's sound can be divided into four eras: A spacey, Berlin School-inspired sound from 1984-1986, a more energetic, digital sound from 1987-1990, a more varied range of styles between later 1990 and 1993, and finally, a more gothic, choral-inflected sound between 1995 and 1998.

+In March 1987, the compilation set Past-Present-Future, Parts I and II, released, containing a combined six new tracks.

+The original February 1988 release Dea Alba was at first only available on cassette (until 2017).
+This material was largely reworked (alongside material from Software-Visions as well as brand new tracks) for the album Ocean in 1990.

-During a brief hiatus from 1990 to 1992, Weisser produced four albums using the Software name with a different group composition: Fragrance with Klaus Schulze and Georg Stettner, and Modesty-Blaze I / II and Cave with Billy Byte (Stephan Töteberg).
+During a brief hiatus from 1990 to 1993, Weisser produced four albums using the Software name with a different group composition: Fragrance with Klaus Schulze and Georg Stettner, and Modesty-Blaze I & II and Cave with Billy Byte (Stephan Töteberg).
+Although Mergener was not active in the band during that time, he still reworked many older tracks for the release of Space Design - The Remix, which released shortly before Cave.
+He later returned to the band full-time, and the duo released three more albums between 1995 and 1998.

 After the dissolution of Software in 1999, the two musicians went their separate ways: Peter Mergener continues to compose and play electronic music, while Michael Weisser first founded the group G.E.N.E.
-(Grooving Electronic Natural Environments), and is currently, among other things, active as a media artist.
+(Grooving Electronic Natural Environments) and is currently, among other things, active as a media artist.

-The project released one other album in 2007.
-In September 2017 Weisser without Mergener released six albums under the Software name.
-Earlier that year, Vaporwave artist George Clanton re-released the band's 1988 album Digital-Dance on his 100% Electronica label.
+The project released new compilations in 2007 and 2008.
+In September 2017, Weisser released six more, themed compilation albums under the Software name.
+Earlier that same year, Vaporwave artist George Clanton re-released the band's 1988 album Digital-Dance on his 100% Electronica label.
+Today, Software's discography is available on the website Bandcamp.